Skip to main content

 Cost: building a new project costs 3 credits; an edit costs 2.
 New accounts start with 5 free credits, and a failed build is refunded in full.
 See Credits & pricing.

 Build mode vs Plan mode.
 In Build mode Mythos builds straight from your prompt.
-In Plan mode it asks a few questions, shows a handful of design directions, and gets a short plan approved before writing any code.
-Planning is free — you spend credits only when the build runs.
+In Plan mode it asks focused questions and saves an editable plan draft for approval before writing any code.
+Each accepted Plan AI turn costs 1 credit after its response is saved; a failed turn is refunded, and the Build after approval is charged separately.
 Toggle the mode next to the composer.

 Why it works this way